gitpod-samples/template-elixir/README.md

 This is a [Elixir](https://elixir-lang.org/) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).

+## Credit

+Thanks @tnb24 for providing this template 🙏!

 ## Next Steps

 Click the button below to start a new development environment: